yannramusat/TPG/README.md

 This software is configured to connect to `localhost` with the default port and with no authentication.

+## Folder Structure
+    .
+    ├── figures                 # Source code for figure generation ├── input-ibench-config     # Configuration files for iBench ├── output-ibench-data      # CSV data
+    ├── scenarios               # Cypher scripts per scenarios └── ...

 ## Installation & Run experiments

+First, uncomment from `main.py` the figure(s) that you want to generate.

 ### Using venv